UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 How many people in Delaware have health insurance?

 About 25,320 people enrolled in 2021 medical insurance plans through Delaware’s health insurance Marketplace.
-As of January 2021, 217,211 Delaware residents were enrolled in Medicare, amounting to about 22% of the state’s population.
+As of January 2021, 217,211 Delaware residents were enrolled in Medicare, 22% of the state’s population.

 You can purchase individual health insurance in Delaware during open enrollment.
 If you’ve missed open enrollment, you may still be eligible to apply for coverage if you have a qualifying life event (such as having a child or losing coverage).